 You are required to attend lab online via Zoom during your scheduled lab period.
 If you are well-prepared, you should not experience difficulties completing the experiments within the allotted timeframe.
-Your attendance and participation will be recorded during lab.
+Your attendance and participation will be recorded during lab - you must have your webcam and audio enabled in order to receive participation credit.
 If you are more than 5 minutes late, then you forfeit your attendance and participation points for the day.
 You are still responsible for completing the lab and turning in the lab assignments even if you are not present.
-To account for technical issues, one day of attendance/participation points will be dropped for all students.
-All further absences will be marked as a 0.
+If you are unable to attend lab due to extenuating circumstances, you should contact Dr. Korolev to request an excused absence.